 Military Justice System Time Standards

-The table below sets out the time standards applicable to every phase of the military justice system to continue to assure the maintenance of discipline, efficiency and morale of the CAF.
-These time standards have been published in order to satisfy the recommendation made by the Office of the Auditor General (OAG) in its report on the Administration of Justice in the Canadian Armed Forces, tabled before Parliament on 29 May 2018, that “the Canadian Armed Forces should define and communicate time standards for every phase of the military justice process and ensure there is a process for tracking and enforcing them.”
-The Chief of the Defence Staff announced the publication of these time standards by CANFORGEN 023/20 SJS 001/20 and ordered that all CAF members must be aware of the time standards.
+The table below sets out the time standards applicable to every phase of the military justice system (MJS) to continue to assure the maintenance of discipline, efficiency, and morale of the Canadian Armed Forces (CAF).
+These time standards have been published in order to satisfy the recommendation made by the Office of the Auditor General (OAG) in its report on the Administration of Justice in the CAF, tabled before Parliament on 29 May 2018, that “the Canadian Armed Forces should define and communicate time standards for every phase of the military justice process and ensure there is a process for tracking and enforcing them.”

-The following military justice stakeholders were consulted in the establishment of time standards which were not specified by legislation, regulation or policy:
+The following military justice stakeholders were consulted in the establishment of time standards which were not specified by legislation, regulation, or policy:

 - Vice Chief of the Defence Staff – representing the CAF Chain of Command;